isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 - Use Detour APIs for pathfinding and spatial reasoning, use temporary obstacles to facilitate semi-dynamic environments.

 ### 3. **Precomputed NavMesh (GLTF or Custom Format), external NavMesh querying solution**
-- Export NavMeshes in formats like GLTF for use with external libraries (e.g., [three-pathfinding](https://github.com/donmccurdy/three-pathfinding)).
+- Generate and export a NavMesh to GLTF or a custom format for use with external NavMesh querying / pathfinding solutions such as [three-pathfinding](https://github.com/donmccurdy/three-pathfinding). ([See recast-navigation-js & three-pathfinding example](https://github.com/isaac-mason/recast-navigation-js/blob/main/packages/recast-navigation/.storybook/stories/external-use/three-pathfinding.stories.tsx))
   - This is worth considering if:
     - you need more flexibility than the detour WASM API affords
     - you do not benefit from dynamic NavMesh generation